mikaelsundell/dctl/README.md

 Run `python(.exe) run.py install` in your terminal to copy the `*.dctl` and `*.h` files to the DaVinci Resolve LUT DCTL folder, ensuring they're accessible within your Resolve environment.
 The files can also be manually copied to `/Library/Application Support/Blackmagic Design/DaVinci Resolve/LUT/DCTL` on Mac and `C:\ProgramData\Blackmagic Design\DaVinci Resolve\Support\LUT\DCTL`on Windows.

-For added convenience, the run.py script is provided, enabling easy access to various resources:
+For added convenience, the run.py script is provided, enabling easy access to various resources.

+### The run.py script

-### To open the DCTL readme documentation, use:
+**To open the DCTL readme documentation:**

 ```shell
 ./run.py readme
 ````

-**For exploring DCTL examples, execute:**
+**For exploring DCTL examples:**

 ```shell
 ./run.py examples
 ````

-**To access the DaVinci Resolve log file and initiate a trace, input:**
+**To access the DaVinci Resolve log file and initiate a trace:**

 ```shell
 ./run.py install